If you could get 80 percent of your revenue from just 20 percent of your patients, would you take it?

 Remind Them Why They Should Schedule an Appointment

 Even your best patients may underestimate the importance of good dental health.
 Make sure they understand that regular dental checkups are just as critical as doctor wellness visits.
 (OK, so they probably don’t schedule enough of those either, but you get the idea.)
-Use your blog, social media, and email to consistently reinforce that the dental care you provide is a necessity, not a commodity.
+Use your dental website’s blog, social media, and email as dental patient recare communication paths.
+Consistently reinforce that the dental care you provide is a necessity, not a commodity.

 Remind Them When They Should Schedule an Appointment